Privacy & Cookies Policy

 IP Addresses and Aggregate Information

 An Internet Protocol (“IP”) address is associated with your computer’s connection to the internet.
-We may use your IP address to help diagnose problems with our server, to administer this Site and to maintain contact with you as you navigate through the Site.
-Your computer’s IP address also may be used to provide you with information based upon your navigation through this Site.
-Aggregate information is used to measure the visitors’ interest in, and use of, various areas of this Site and the various programs that we administer.
+We may use your IP address to help diagnose problems with our server, to administer this Website and to maintain contact with you as you navigate through the Website.
+Your computer’s IP address also may be used to provide you with information based upon your navigation through this Website.
+Aggregate information is used to measure the visitors’ interest in, and use of, various areas of this Website and the various programs that we administer.
 We will rely upon aggregate information, which is information that does not identify you, such as statistical and navigational information.
 With this aggregate information, we may undertake statistical and other summary analyses of the visitors’ behaviours and characteristics.
 Although we may share this aggregate information with third parties, none of this information will allow anyone to identify you, or to determine anything else personal about you.

-The Site may, from time to time, contain links to and from the websites of our business partners, advertisers and affiliates.
+The Website may, from time to time, contain links to and from the websites of our business partners, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal information to these websites.

 Social Media and Online Engagement